kDVt/nouveau/package-structure/directory-structure.md

 As the system looks through bundles contained in the Package folder, it will identify and handle them according to info within their Info.plist

-### The Tweak: Tweak.ext
+### The Tweak: Tweak.bundle

 .ext is a cosmetic folder name extension indicating the package contained is a runtime extension ('tweak').

-The `Tweak.ext` folder should act as a container for the contents of the tweak.
+The `Tweak.bundle` folder should act as a container for the contents of the tweak.
 The tweak should not assume it's location on disk, nor should it rely on it for anything.

-Resources can be stored in the `Tweak.ext` folder for simpler implementations, but Resource Bundles are encouraged.
+Resources can be stored in the `Tweak.bundle` folder for simpler implementations, but Resource Bundles are encouraged.

 Presence of the `InjectLibrary` key within `Info.plist` identifies this bundle as a "tweak" to be injected.

-Info.plist contents in Tweak.ext:
+Info.plist contents in Tweak.bundle:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">